 When a person has nightmares they go to Hiruko, a Baku, for help.
 Hiruko helps people by entering their nightmare with them with the help of his supernatural cane that puts them to sleep, and helping to sort the nightmare out before taking it to eat for himself.
 Hiruko has a preference for painful nightmares and will do anything to get one.

-The series is mostly episodic, and each chapter sees Hiruko helping a new client discover what their nightmare means.
+The series takes place over the course of nine volumes and is mostly episodic, and each chapter sees Hiruko helping a new client discover what their nightmare means.
 There is an overarching story about the origins of the baku and the histories of the Silver Star's residents Hiruko, Mizuki, and Hifumi, but the emphasis is on the customers.

 This series provides examples of: